prohibited by Gaddafi (and by the current governments)

 The proposed etymology of 'Libya' being moisture has no support

 other than the "Libyan

-Tamazight, others know as 'Berber'.
+Tamazight (else known as 'Berber').
 Egyptian and Berber languages

 are both members of the Hamitic branch of the Hamito-Samitic linguistic family,

 and many of the ancient Egyptian and Berber mythical gods and goddesses are

-still represented on the rock art of the great Mother Sahara, in what is known as the
+still represented on the rock art of the great Mother Sahara, in what is known

-art in the world: well over one hundred thousand sites.
+art in the world – well over one hundred thousand rock art sites.